isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 ## Best practices for video encoding {#best-practices-for-video-encoding}

-The following are best-practice tips for encoding source video files in Dynamic Media Classic.
+The following are best-practice tips for encoding source video files in Adobe Dynamic Media Classic.

 <!-- THE FOLLOWINGS LINKS APPEAR TO BE DEAD AND THE CONTENT COMPLETELY LOST.
 THE GO URL DOESN'T EVEN WORK ANYMORE.
 For advice about video encoding, see the following: